Gigabite1277/Turbo-Grafx-Archive/README.md

 ---
 ## Deployment
+Via Git Hub

 ### How To Run This Project locally

 ---

 ## Testing:
+Tested as working on all browsers.
+Links work as expected and the video gallery area plays content well.
 ### Bugs:
+After validation a number of items had to be removed.
+Duplicate classes etc. This causeed problems with the navigation bar on page two.
 ---

 ## Credits
+Wiki Pedia for PC Engine information

 ### Content
+Youtube

 ### Code
+All code written by me

 ### Media (Picture & Video):
 ## Acknowledgements
 ---